bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Relational-Database-Service.md

 ## Multi-Master Writes

 * Default Aurora mode is **Single-Master**.
-* One R/W Instance and zero or more Read Only Replicas.
+* One R/W Instance and zero or more Read-Only Replicas.
-* Cluster Endpoint is used to write, Read Endpoint is used for load balanced reads.
+* Cluster Endpoint is used to write, and Read Endpoint is used for load-balanced reads.
 * Failover takes time - replica is promoted to R/W.
 * In Multi-Master mode **all instances are R/W**.